Guidebolt/knowledge/docs/system/principles.md

-# General Principles
+# Principles

+Info Type: Learning

-Versatile ideas and shortcuts help you make correct decisions quickly in any field of work.
+Principles are versatile ideas that help you make decisions correctly and quickly in any field of work.

+## Idea

 ## Safety